 Did you know?

-Females account for 64.5% of all dementia-related deaths.
+- Females are more at risk of dementia related fatalities and account for 64.5% of all dementia related deaths.

 Remember, only a medical practitioner such as a doctor or specialist can diagnose dementia.
 If an official diagnosis has been made, there is a lot of support available to help you and your loved ones manage.
 A good place to start is by calling the National Dementia Helpline on 1800 100 500.